 - None (if copy or not track) None if message was sent, raises an exception otherwise. - MessageTracker (if track and not copy) a MessageTracker object, whose pending property will be True until the send is completed.

 Raises

-- TypeError If a unicode object is passed - ValueError If track=True, but an untracked Frame is passed. - ZMQError If the send does not succeed for any reason.
+- TypeError If a unicode object is passed - ValueError If track=True, but an untracked Frame is passed. - ZMQError If the send does not succeed for any reason (including if NOBLOCK is set and the outgoing queue is full).